 Learn how to find used stuff for sale and you can pocket the savings for years to come.

-Remember, there is nearly always a George out there to match your own Fred.
+Remember, there is almost always a Lisa out there to match your inner Susan.

 What do you like to buy used?